+Refresh rate is just one element of modern gaming monitors though, and what else you desire is up to you.
 Should you go for an IPS or VA panel, for instance.
 That’s a conundrum and a half.
-And what about panel, size, shape and resolution?
-Is the 16:9 aspect ratio still the most versatile and compatible or is superwide the way to go?
+And what about panel, size, shape, and resolution?
+Is the 16:9 aspect ratio still the most versatile and compatible, or is ultrawide the way to go?
 Do curved panels actually add anything?
 And what about resolution?
-Is 4K the only way to go?
-Does 1440p strike a better balance?
+4K?
+Or, does 1440p strike a better balance?
 Is 1080p obsolete?

-As if all that wasn’t enough to go on, there’s plenty more to consider when selecting a high refresh rate monitor for gaming.
-There’s the visual minefield that is HDR support, for instance.
-Next up, various adaptive refresh technologies including Nvidia G-Sync and AMD FreeSync, both of which come in multiple flavours.
+As if all that wasn’t enough, there’s the visual minefield that is HDR support.
+Then there are the various adaptive refresh technologies, including Nvidia G-Sync and AMD FreeSync, both of which come in multiple flavors.
 And what about response times?
 Are claimed pixel response claims reliable or even remotely relevant?

-But with the MPG ARTYMIS 343CQR, MSI has clearly decided that if it’s going to keep the faith with curved PC monitors, it’s going to absolutely own the issue.
+For a while, it looked like curved panels would assimilate the whole gaming market.
+More recently, the popularity of curved LCD monitors seems to have tailed off just a little.
+For sure, curved HDTVs proved to be a fad.
+But with the MPG ARTYMIS 343CQR, MSI has clearly decided that if it’s going to keep faith with curved PC monitors, it will absolutely own the issue.
 This thing has an incredibly tight 1000R curve.
-That means the arc of the panel is such that, when extended full circle, the radius of said circle would be just one metre.
+That means the arc of the panel is such that, when extended full circle, the radius of said circle would be just one meter.
 This is one seriously bent screen.

 Instead, what really stands out is the punch and pizazz of the 34-inch panel.
 VA inherently has better contrast than IPS.
-Combine that with fully 550 nits-worth of backlighting and this screen positively zings.
+Combine that with fully 550 nits-worth of backlighting, and this screen positively zings.
 As it happens, the extreme curve also won us over.
-For pure visual spectacle as well as gaming immersion, nothing else in this group of high refresh rate monitors comes close.
+For pure visual spectacle and gaming immersion, nothing else in this group of high refresh rate monitors comes close.
 It’s fabulous.

 Why, exactly, does the AOC Agon AG273QXP run at 170Hz refresh?
 Is it a cynical marketing move designed to give AOC’s latest gaming panel a superficial edge over the usual 165Hz suspects?
 Is there some specific technical reason for the extra 5Hz?

-One thing is for sure, there’s absolutely no chance of spotting the difference between 165Hz and 170Hz in-game.
-It’s hard enough to reliably pick 165Hz from 144Hz or even 240Hz.
+One thing is for sure; there’s absolutely no chance of spotting the difference between 165Hz and 170Hz in-game.
+It’s hard enough to pick 165Hz from 144Hz or even 240Hz reliably.
 An extra 5Hz?
 No chance.

-It’s a pity to be distracted by such trivia, because the AOC Agon AG273QXP actually has loads going for it.
-That 170Hz panel is a 1440p IPS item, which makes it something of a goldilocks model for modern gaming.
+It’s a pity to be distracted by such trivia because the AOC Agon AG273QXP actually has loads going for it.
+That 170Hz panel is a 1440p IPS item, making it something of a goldilocks model for modern gaming.
 Not too many pixels.
 Not too few.
 But just the right balance between visual detail and frame rate.

 Yup, this thing ticks a lot of boxes on paper.
 And so it proves in practice.
 It’s certainly every bit as punchy a panel as the 400cd/m2 spec implies.
-Is it really good for 1ms response?
+Is it really good for a 1ms response?
 Unlikely, in absolute terms.
-But set the overdrive to medium and it’s a very quick monitor with minimal blur and no ghosting.
+But set the overdrive to medium, and it’s a speedy monitor with minimal blur and no ghosting.

 CyberPunk 2077 looks glorious, that’s for sure.
 The Agon sports a pretty decent HDR implementation, too.
 At least it does for an HDR 400 panel that lacks local dimming.
 Like any other HDR 400 screen, it’s not a true HDR experience.
 But this is still a great high refresh rate monitor.

 1080p not your bag?
 Better jog on as the Acer Predator XB253QGX won’t be for you.
-It isn’t really for most of us, either, given 1440p is a better all-round compromise for most gamers from a purely visual point.
-But if ultra low latency, and frames rates high enough to give you a nosebleed sounds like your thing, this 1080p 25-incher should be on your shortlist.
+It isn’t really for most of us, either, given 1440p is a better all-around compromise for most gamers from a purely visual point.
+But if ultra-low latency and frames rates high enough to give you a nosebleed sounds like your thing, this 1080p 25-incher should be on your shortlist.

-As it happens, this Acer is slightly more vibrant than the ostensibly identical Lenovo Legion Y25-25, even if it isn’t as punchy as the much pricer Alienware.
-As with many screens of this type, you can fine tune pixel response through an overdrive setting.
+As it happens, this Acer is slightly more vibrant than the ostensibly identical Lenovo Legion Y25-25, even if it isn’t as punchy as the much pricier Alienware.
+As with many screens of this type, you can fine-tune pixel response through an overdrive setting.
 Predictably, the most aggressive setting introduces some ghosting.
 But set to medium, this is a very quick IPS monitor.
-That said, even with a claimed MPRT response time of just 0.5ms this is not an entirely blur-free monitor.
+That said, even with a claimed MPRT response time of just 0.5ms, this is not an entirely blur-free monitor.
 That’s LCD technology for you.

 Of course, it’s in pure visual punch where a 1080p panel like this stumbles.
-There’s significantly less detail on offer compared to a 1440p monitor, much less a 4K screen.
+There’s significantly less detail on offer than a 1440p monitor, much less a 4K screen.
 This would not be our weapon of choice for soaking up the sheer spectacle of Cyberpunk 2077, that’s for sure.

-There’s an elephant in this high refresh rate monitor round up.
+There’s an elephant in this high refresh rate monitor round-up.
 And it’s the inevitable question of diminishing returns.
 When, exactly, do they kick in?
 165Hz?
 240Hz?
 How about 360Hz?
 Oh yes, this updated Alienware 25 is good for the full 360.
 In purely experiential and subjective terms, it’s not easy to separate it from otherwise similar 1080p IPS monitors that hum along at a comparatively pedestrian 240Hz refresh.
-They all feel incredibly quick.
+They all feel swift.

 Of course, esports aficionados with ninjascopic reflexes will appreciate the difference.
 And there’s certainly no penalty to pay, given this IPS panel.
 It’s not like you’re forced to suffer a dingy TN panel to have all those Hz.
 As for pixel response, it’s about as good as IPS monitors get, though once again hard to really separate from the cheaper 240Hz brigade.

-Our only major reservation given the highly focused remit is that the ‘Esports’ preset in the OSD menu crushes brightness to a fairly intolerable extent.
+Given the highly focused remit, our only major reservation is that the ‘Esports’ preset in the OSD menu crushes brightness to a fairly intolerable extent.
 So, the Alienware 25’s very best performance comes at quite a price, both literally and figuratively.

-Never mind a new generation of GPUs you can’t buy, and consoles in short supply, 4K remains a problematic resolution for gaming.
+Never mind a new generation of GPUs you can’t buy, and consoles in short supply; 4K remains a problematic resolution for gaming.
 It’s just sooo many pixels.
 Over eight million, in fact.
-Even at a mere 60Hz, that’s 500 million pixels that have to be rendered, rasterised, ray-traced—whatever—each and every second.
+Even at a mere 60Hz, that’s 500 million pixels that have to be rendered, rasterized, ray-traced—whatever—every second.

-VA panel technology used to spell certain doom when it comes to pixel response.
-More recently, Samsung, among others, have proven that VA really can deliver.
-If not quite IPS-matching response, then certainly good enough performance for all but the most demanding esports gamers.
+VA panel technology used to spell certain doom when it came to pixel response.
+More recently, Samsung, among others, has proven that VA really can deliver.
+If not quite an IPS-matching response, then certainly good enough performance for all but the most demanding esports gamers.

 Incidentally, the VX2718-2KPC-MHD ‘1ms’ mode does little to improve response, but it does crush brightness and vibrancy pretty effectively.
 While we’re beating on Viewsonic’s latest, we note it lacks a refresh rate counter.
-It’s a small detail, but it’s also a very useful feature for ensuring that you’re running at the right refresh rate and also for confirming that adaptive sync is enabled.
+It’s a small detail, but it’s also a handy feature to ensure that you’re running at the right refresh rate and confirm that adaptive sync is enabled.

 Elsewhere, the stand feels a bit cheap and only offers tilt adjustment, while the external PSU adds to clutter.
 Meanwhile, as the 250cd/m2 brightness rating implies, this screen won’t exactly sear your retinas.